← Articles

 In general, most small and medium-sized businesses are very limited when it comes to in-house technical resources.
 That’s why so many of them rely heavily on outside technology specialists to handle the ongoing administration of their phone system which can prove to be quite expensive in the long-run.
 Although circumstances will inevitably arise where outside assistance is required, it is in the interest of any business to keep these engagements to a minimum to save money and time.

-business edition 4000 business phone system
+business phone system management screen

 We have good news for you, the better-designed modern business phone systems are so simple to maintain that any employee with a nontechnical background should be able to handle everyday tasks such as adding phones, moving an extension, or changing hold music with ease.
 You should prioritise this type of system when upgrading.